15-year-old girl stabbed to death at California high school

 STOCKTON, Calif.
-(AP) — A 15-year-old girl was stabbed to death Monday on a high school campus by a man who had targeted her for the attack, authorities said.
+(AP) — A 15-year-old girl was stabbed to death Monday on a high school campus in an apparently random attack, authorities said.

 The girl was stabbed several times at about 11 a.m. at Stagg High School in Stockton in California’s Central Valley and died at a hospital, Stockton Unified School District Superintendent John Ramirez Jr. said at a news conference.